HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 Carbon rating agencies that focus on nature-based projects like REDD+ are also using innovative technologies to provide more quality assurance.

-Additionally, the current trend in the REDD+ sector is transitioning initiatives from project-level to jurisdictional or “nested” approach.
-This approach follows the same concept of REDD+ but covers national forests.
+Additionally, the current trend in the REDD+ sector is transitioning initiatives from a project-level to a jurisdictional or “nested” approach.
+This approach follows the same concept as REDD+ but covers national forests.

 The case of the Amazon in Brazil is an example.
 This jurisdictional REDD+ has a single reference baseline for deforestation.